wtrekell/OmniGen2/README.md

 - `text_guidance_scale`: Controls how strictly the output adheres to the text prompt (Classifier-Free Guidance).
     - **For Text-to-Image**: Use a higher value (e.g., 6-7) for simple or less detailed prompts.
 Use a lower value (e.g., 4) for complex and highly detailed prompts.
     - **For Editing/Composition**: A moderate value around 4-5 is recommended.
-- `image_guidance_scale`: This controls how much the final image should resemble your reference image.
+- `image_guidance_scale`: This controls how much the final image should resemble the input reference image.
     - **The Trade-off**: A higher value (~2.0) makes the output more faithful to the reference image's structure and style, but it might ignore parts of your text prompt.
 A lower value (~1.5) gives the text prompt more influence.
     - **Tip**: Start with 1.5 and increase it if you need more consistency with the reference image.
 - `max_input_image_pixels`: To manage processing speed and memory consumption, reference images exceeding this total pixel count will be automatically resized.